jimmoffitt/rbHistoricalPT/README.md

 The Historical "PtHistoricalJob" object manages one Job in a single-threaded manner.
 Code managing this class could spin up multiple objects.

-Currently, Historical PowerTrack is only for Twitter.
-While this code is written in anticipation of expanding to other Publishers, there currently are these Job defaults:
-* publisher = "twitter"
-* stream_type = "track"